What is institutional financial aid?

 Why do I not receive notifications from the office of student financial affairs and scholarships?
 Can I be added to the mailing list?

 Our office does not have a mailing list of students.
-It is the student’s responsibility to contact the Student Services Centre (SSC) to ensure that email addresses provided for both student and parent are accurate.
+It is the student’s responsibility to contact the Student Services Centre (SSC) or the Registrar Office to ensure that email addresses provided for both student and parent are accurate.

 Why doesn’t the office of student financial affairs and scholarships send announcements or notifications regarding the application dates and deadlines?